kendru/learn-cljs/content/section-0/lesson-1-a-first-look.md

 option was JavaScript.
 Over the next few years, languages that compiled to JavaScript started to appear.
 These languages either cleaned up JavaScript's cruft or added some features that were not present in JavaScript itself.
-Some of these languages were modest in their approach, retaining a much of the feel of JavaScript.
+Some of these languages were modest in their approach, retaining much of the feel of JavaScript.
 Others were radical departures from JavaScript that fell into the category of research languages.
 ClojureScript made significant improvements to JavaScript while sustaining the community support required of a